ALLAKAZZAM/1-sucker-punch-and-im-dead/README.md

 <img width="225" height="225" alt="image" src="https://github.com/user-attachments/assets/0421955b-899b-4828-b191-3a3124b3543a" />

 i love glass beach
-i really liked alakazam for that & he became my favourite, hes actually been my favourite ever since i got that card ^.^ unfortunately i dont have the card anymore my sister cut it up :(
+i actually have like several drawings of alakazam as the creature thing in the album one is up on my tumblr i really liked alakazam for that & he became my favourite, hes actually been my favourite ever since i got that card ^.^ unfortunately i dont have the card anymore my sister cut it up :(